MicrosoftDocs/power-platform/power-platform/admin/default-environment-routing.md

 - Requires the use of Managed Environments, since all of the newly, created environments are managed.
 Users in a _managed_ developer environment must have premium licenses to run Power Platform assets.

-- A personal developer environment is automatically created for all of your Power Apps new or existing makers when they go to [make.powerapps.com](https://make.powerapps.com) for the first time.
-Returning makers who revisit the site aren't impacted.
+- A personal developer environment is automatically created for Power Apps new or existing makers (depending on the configured user type) when they go to [make.powerapps.com](https://make.powerapps.com).

+- Routed makers will land into their existing developer environment if they already have a developer environment that they own.

 - Makers are assigned the admin role in their newly created developer environments.